Sequence and Consequence: Flattening

 With this characterization result in hand, we can turn to soundness and completeness results for \vflat.
 The right-to-left direction of \cref{flatt} says that \vflat is sound for flat order frames: that is, all the theorems of \vflat are valid on every flat order frame.
 However, completeness is another matter: a characterization result like \cref{flatt} does not entail a completeness result.
 Abstractly, a characterization result for a logic \textsf{L} against a background class of frames $\mathcal{F}$ specifies the subset $\mathcal{F}_\textsf{L}$ of $\mathcal{F}$ such that for all $F\in \mathcal{F}$, $F\in \mathcal{F}_\textsf{L}$ iff \textsf{L} is valid on $F$.
 However, it is possible that \textsf{L} is not complete with respect to $\mathcal{F}_\textsf{L}$, when there is some sentence $p$ which is valid on every $F\in \mathcal{F}_\textsf{L}$ but is not a theorem of \textsf{L}: i.e., when the set $\mathcal{F}_\textsf{L}$ is ``too small'' to find a countermodel to every non-theorem of \textsf{L}.

-And indeed, it is well known that there are normal modal logics which are not complete with respect to the class of modal frames that characterize them: in other words, certain formulae that are not theorems of the logic are nevertheless valid on every Kripke frame ( \citealt{Fine:1974,Thomason:1974,vanBenthem1978-VANTSI-4}; see \citealt{Holliday:2019} for a helpful recent overview and discussion).
+And indeed, it is well known that there are normal modal logics which are not complete with respect to the class of modal frames that characterize them: in other words, certain formulae that are not theorems of the logic are nevertheless valid on every Kripke frame (\citealt{Fine:1974,Thomason:1974,vanBenthem1978-VANTSI-4}; see \citealt{Holliday:2019} for a helpful recent discussion).
 So we cannot simply assume that a characterization result yields a corresponding completeness result.
-Moreover, the fact that \vflat, like many extensions of \stal, is not strongly complete for \emph{any} class of order frames (as we showed in \cref{notstrong}) means that the standard canonical model method for proving completeness will not work for these logics.
+Moreover, the fact that \vflat, like many extensions of \stal, is not strongly complete for \emph{any} class of order frames (which we can show analogously to \cref{notstrong}) means that the standard canonical model method for proving completeness will not work for these logics.

-With all that said, we do in fact have a completeness result for \vflat: in the appendix, we show that \vflat is (weakly) complete for flat order frames.
-Indeed, we show that it is complete for \emph{finite} such frames: \begin{theorem} \vflat is weakly complete with respect to finite flat order frames. \end{theorem} Because of its restriction to finite frames (and the fact that flatness is a decidable property of finite frames), this result has the corollary that \vflat is decidable.
+With that said, we do in fact have a completeness result for \vflat: in the appendix, we show that \vflat is weakly complete for flat order frames.
+Indeed, we show that it is weakly complete for \emph{finite} such frames: \begin{theorem} \vflat is weakly complete with respect to finite flat order frames. \end{theorem} Because of its restriction to finite frames (and the fact that flatness is a decidable property of finite frames), this result has the corollary that \vflat is decidable.

+Since all linear order frames are flat, the fact that \vflat is sound for flat order frames immediately implies that it is sound for linear order frames.
+Since not all flat order frames are linear, one might guess that the logic of linear order frames would be stronger than \vflat.
+But in fact the logics turn out to be the same: \begin{restatable}[]{theorem}{linearcom} \vflat is sound and weakly complete with respect to linear order frames. \end{restatable} Both \cref{flattcom} and \cref{linearcom} follow from a third completeness result for \vflat which we come to in \cref{generalized} (namely, \cref{ordseqcompleteness}).
+That result is based on a generalization of $\omega$-sequence frames which replaces $\omega$-sequences with sequences of arbitrary length, while keeping the other definitions fixed.